Eugleo/Markovify.jl/docs/src/public.md

 # Public Documentation

-The following symbols are exported from the `MarkovChain` module.
+## Module MarkovChains
+The following is the documentation of symbols which are exported from the `MarkovChains` module.
+The module is used to construct a Markov chain from the given list of lists of tokens and to walk through it, generating a random sequence of tokens along the way.
+Please see [Příklady](@ref) if you are looking for some usage examples.

 ```@autodocs
 Modules = [MarkovChains]
 Private = false
 Order   = [:type, :function]
 ```
+## Module Tokenizer
 The following symbols are exported from the `Tokenizer` module.
+This module is used to tokenize text into a list of lists of tokens, which is a format better suited for model training.

 ```@autodocs
 Modules = [Tokenizer]